When someone else’s negligent actions cause

 - Show that you were harmed in some way by the actions or inactions of another party

 - Quantify and evaluate your losses and damages from the accident

 - Submit what is known as a letter of intent to sue to the liable party’s insurer

 If you need help filing your personal injury claim in Columbus, Farmer & Morris Law, PLLC, can explain what steps you need to take and work with you at each stage of the filing process.

 Victims Can Sustain Injuries in All Kinds of Accidents

 Below are examples of accidents that can cause personal injuries:

-According to the Centers for Disease Control and Prevention (CDC), motor vehicle accidents were the second-leading cause of unintentional injury deaths in the United States in 2018.
-That same year, according to the National Highway Traffic Safety Administration (NHTSA), there were roughly 6.7 million police-reported motor vehicle crashes on U.S. roadways.
+According to the Centers for Disease Control and Prevention (CDC), motor vehicle collisions were among the top three causes of unintentional injury deaths in the United States in 2019.
+In addition, according to the National Highway Traffic Safety Administration (NHTSA), there were roughly 6.7 million police-reported motor vehicle wrecks on U.S. roadways that same year.

 - Birth injuries

 - Surgical errors